onsi/ginkgo/index.md

 The string passed to `By` is emitted via the [`GinkgoWriter`](#logging-output).
 If a test succeeds you won't see any output beyond Ginkgo's green dot.
 If a test fails, however, you will see each step printed out up to the step immediately preceding the failure.
 Running with `ginkgo -v` always emits all steps.

 `By` takes an optional function of type `func()`.
 When passed such a function `By` will immediately call the function.
-This allows you to organize your `It`s into groups of steps but is purely optional.
+This allows you to organize your `It`s and `Specify`s into groups of steps but is purely optional.
 In practice the fact that each `By` function is a separate callback limits the usefulness of this approach.

 ---